tgfjt/Sublime-clipboardRound/README.en.md

 Sublime-clipboardRound
 ======================

-Reuse Clipboard History for Sublime Text.
+Reuse Clipboard History for Sublime Text on Mac OS X.

 This Plugin inspire from...